 Thus, the aspirations-capabilities model of de Haas (2021), despite its seeming explanatory powers, does not ultimately capture the complexities of irregular migration in Nigeria.
 These young people do not necessarily migrate because they have the capabilities or resources to do so.
 Many of them take loans to fund their migration movements with the hope of paying back when they cross over.
 Many others are sponsored or assisted by family and friends, while families sell their properties (especially lands) to sponsor their children to travel abroad in the hope that the economic fortunes of such family will improve when he/she migrates abroad.
-This also explains why most of the intending migrants use the irregular routes because they do not have enough resources or capabilities for regular migration.
-Therefore, in line with the foregoing analysis, the push and pull theory of migration is considered suitable for analysis post-colonial Nigerian state and complexities of irregular cross-border migration.
+This also explains why most of the intending migrants use the irregular routes because they do not have enough resources or capabilities for regular migration is considered suitable for analysis post-colonial Nigerian state and complexities of irregular cross-border migration.